icub-tech-iit/documentation/docs/icub_operating_systems/icubos/user-env.md

 # Introduction

 The main user configured on  icub-head is `icub` (SID: 1000 - GID 1000).
 All the enviroment configurations required for this user are stored in a separate file that is loaded every time a bash session is started.

+## Note
+If you installed your system starting from an image (see the [iCubOS - Installation from image](installation-from-image.md) chapter), the below steps have been already done for you.

 # The bashrc